 While many car subscription services include insurance coverage and fair wear and tear, you may still be responsible for paying for damage to the car that exceeds the agreed limits outlined in your contract.

 Additionally, suppose you return the car at the end of your subscription with excessive wear and tear.
 In that case, you may be charged an additional fee to cover the cost of repairs or maintenance.
+This cost varies depending on provider contract terms.

 Remember, "Fair wear and tear" refers to the normal deterioration in a vehicle over time.
+You may also have to pay cleaning charges if you return the car below the standard condition, just as a fyi!

 As the driver, you are responsible for any tickets, fines, or other penalties you incur while driving the vehicle.
 This includes parking tickets, speeding tickets, tolls, and any other traffic violations or infractions you may incur.